You are an Avoider.

 Knowing your sensory type can help you to know yourself better; show you the reasons why you might struggle with things others take for granted; and can ultimately lead to improved self acceptance, and the confidence to play to your strengths.

-If you’d like to learn more about what it means to be an avoider; what your strengths and weaknesses are; how your sensory type can impact relationships; and how to discover more about your unique sensory connections, download your copy of The Avoider Report now, for the special price of just £3.99.
+If you’d like to learn more about what it means to be an avoider; what your strengths and weaknesses are; how your sensory type can impact relationships; and how to discover more about your unique sensory connections, you’ll want to download the report that will be in your results email.